your-ai-solution/generation-image-caption/README.md

 ## Introduction

-This application fine-tunes OpenAI's CLIP model (clip-vit-base-patch32) for image-to-text captioning.
+This application fine-tunes OpenAI's Contrastive Language-Image Pre-Training (CLIP) model (clip-vit-base-patch32) for image-to-text captioning.
 It trains on the Flickr8k dataset by aligning paired image-caption samples through multimodal contrastive learning.
 The trained model can retrieve the most semantically relevant captions given an input image.

 ## Data